 In Twang - The Ultimate Book of Country Music Quotations

-This was first recorded in 1970 by a Country singer named Roger Miller, who was better known for writing novelty songs.
+This was first recorded in 1969 by a country singer named Roger Miller, who is known for his hit "King Of The Road

 Kris Kristofferson released this in 1970 on his first album, Kristofferson.
 A year later, when it became a hit for Joplin, Kristofferson's album was re-released as Me And Bobby McGee to take advantage of the song's new popularity.